tianwen888/false-climate-denial-claims/README.md

-# climate-alarmism
+# False climate denial claims

-This repository documents false claims made by climate alarmists.
+This repository documents false claims of "climate denialism" made by organizations working on climate change.

 ## How can I contribute?